7 Signs You’re Stuck in a Mediocre Mindset and How to Change It

 9. Accept That Progress Will Feel Slow

-One of the main reasons people slip back into a mediocre mindset is because of unrealistic expectations about how change should feel.
+One of the main reasons people fall back into a mediocre mindset is because they have unrealistic expectations about how change should feel.

 Many people expect: